 What is expected from you at equity research jobs?

-- The Equity Research Skills sets that you would need to excel at research jobs include financial analysis, business analysis, financial modeling, write reports, make presentations and sound judgment.
+- The Equity Research Skills sets that you would need to excel at equity research jobs include financial analysis, business analysis, financial modeling, write reports, make presentations, and sound judgment.

-- You need to be well versed with accounting and finance concepts but also should be aware of corporate strategies and keep update on the issues and regulation of the industry.
+- You need to be well versed with accounting and finance concepts but also should be aware of corporate strategies and keep update on the issues and regulations of the industry.

-- To would have to maintain and update the financial models in line with any new information that affects the stocks you are studying.
+- To maintain and update the financial models in line with any new information that affects the stocks you are studying.
 Again you need to communicate the same to the sales force, traders of the investment bank.

-- You need to study the official financial information which is published by the equity issuing company through the sales report; annual financial reports etc. and use it to predict the future trends.
+- You need to study the official financial information published by the equity issuing company through the sales report, annual financial statements, etc. and use it to predict future trends.

-- As discussed above you would be expected to provide intuitive investment ideas and recommend a buy/sell/hold rating on the companies you analyze.
-This is communicated to the interested parties such as the institutional investors, traders, general public via research reports and formal presentations.
+- As discussed above, you would be expected to provide intuitive investment ideas and recommend a buy/sell/hold rating on the companies you analyze.
+It is communicated to the interested parties such as the institutional investorsInstitutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
+Banks, NBFCs, mutual funds, pension funds, and hedge funds are all examples., traders, general public via research reports, and formal presentations.

-Let’s summarize the key accountabilities of an equity research analyst;
+Let’s summarize the key accountabilities of an equity research analyst career;